pjtunstall/holocron/README.md

 - Add option to sign and verify messages.
 - Rustle up some proper UI to replace the terminal interface.
 - Review security of the system: is concatenating the keys enough?
 Look into how Apple and Signal and Chrome are doing it.
+- Build a messaging syste on top of it.